freedev/docker-jenkins-nfs/README.md

 # jenkins-nfs

-This Docker container runs Jenkins and mount a NFS or EFS (AWS Elastic File System) as JENKINS_HOME directory.
+This Docker container runs Jenkins and mount a NFS or EFS (AWS Elastic File System) volume as JENKINS_HOME directory.

-When the docker image runs the following environment variables are mandatory:
+When the docker image runs you must specify the following environment variables:

     MOUNT_VOLUME=fs-xxxxxxx.efs.eu-west-1.amazonaws.com:/